keysmusician/holberton_file_downloader/README.md

 | Interface | GUI (HTML) | Command line |

 ## To do
+- Correctly name the project directory
+- Save files in the correct subdirectories
+- Shebangs can be scraped and written to files. ~~The downside of this is that Chrome detects these as executable scripts and issues a warning when downloading~~ (this is no longer an issue with the adoption of .zip files).
 - Sometimes filenames (header files for C projects) appear in the "Requirements" section.
 These could be included as well.
-- Shebangs can be scraped and written to files. ~~The downside of this is that Chrome detects these as executable scripts and issues a warning when downloading~~ (this is no longer an issue with the adoption of .zip files).
 - It could scrape main files (and maybe even autofill header files)

 ## Bugs